vnvo/deltaforge/docs/src/sources/turso.md

 # Turso Source

+> ⚠️ **STATUS: EXPERIMENTAL / PAUSED**
+>
+> The Turso source is not yet ready for production use.
+Native CDC in Turso/libSQL
+> is still evolving and has limitations:
+> - CDC is per-connection (only changes from the enabling connection are captured)
+> - File locking prevents concurrent access
+> - sqld Docker image doesn't have CDC support yet
+>
+> This documentation is retained for reference.
+The code exists but is not officially supported.

+---

 The Turso source captures changes from Turso and libSQL databases.
 It supports multiple CDC modes to work with different database configurations and Turso versions.

 ## CDC Modes